Coalitions in Routing Games: A Worst-Case Perspective: Introduction

-Coalitional games have been considered in various networking contexts, e.g., wireless packet-forwarding~\cite{Han:2009}, routing and flow-control in ad-hoc networks~\cite{Gibbens:2008}, cognitive radio \cite{LXWG2011}, access networks~\cite{AntoniouKJPS09}, random medium access systems \cite{Tembine:2012} and profit sharing in wireless networks~\cite{Singh:2012} to name a few.
-For a clear overview of coalitional game theory in communication networks, see \cite{Saad_coalitionalgame}.

-When considering a coalitional game with $N$ agents, a major question is what cost should be attributed to each of the $2^N$ coalitions?
-One might consider coalitions to be in competition with each other and equate their cost to an equilibrium point of a noncooperative scenario.
-This implicitly assumes that all agents in a coalition optimize their own costs and do not care (either way) about the performance of agents in other coalitions.
-However, and in particular in the context of networking, there exist scenarios in which some agents do not care about optimizing their own cost, but act maliciously (or seem to act maliciously) towards other coalitions, \cite{Moscibroda:2006, Babaioff:2007, Karakostas:2007, Chakrabarty}.
-Such behavior could be due to a range of reasons, e.g., hackers, rivaling companies or countries that aim to degrade network quality.
-In addition, it may happen that some agents are not aware of how to optimize their cost, hence they might exhibit seemingly ``irrational'', thus unexpected, behavior.
-In light of such settings, we choose the cost of a coalition to equal its worst-case scenario, in order to investigate what amount of resources it can guarantee under any (including worst) condition.
+When considering a coalitional game with $N$ agents, a major question is what cost should be attributed to each of the $2^N$ possible coalitions.
+In other words, which scenario can each coalition expect in the network when deviating from the agreed upon solution?
+In the traditional game theoretic setting all agents try to minimize their cost function, however in the context of networking, it is often plausible to contemplate scenarios in which some agents do not care about optimizing their own cost, but seem to act maliciously towards others \cite{Moscibroda:2006, Karakostas:2007, Chakrabarty, KarakostasV07, BabaioffKP09, altman:hal-01249188}.
+Such behavior is due to a range of reasons, e.g., hackers or rivaling companies that aim to degrade network quality.
+Moreover and perhaps more notably, it may happen that some agents are not aware of how to optimize their cost, hence they might exhibit seemingly ``irrational'', thus unexpected, behavior.
+In light of such settings, we model the cost of a coalition to equal its {\em worst-case} scenario, in order to investigate what amount of resources it can guarantee under any (including worst) conditions.
+Specifically, we describe the cost of each coalition as its maximin value \cite{MaschlerGT}, i.e., as the corresponding best-response to the {\em maximin} strategy of the agents outside the coalition.\footnote{When dealing with payoffs instead of costs, this corresponds to the minimax value of a coalition \cite{MaschlerGT}.
+Alternatively, this scenario can be viewed as a Stackelberg game \cite{Myerson}, where an adversary, which acts as ``leader", tries to maximize the cost of the coalition, which acts as ``follower".
+Recently, in \cite{altman:hal-01249188} the maximin value of two-player games has been studied in the restricted setting of users with $M/M/1$ cost functions.}\footnote{In our considered game, the maximin strategy of the agents outside the coalition does not necessarily equal the minimax strategy of the coalition.} This represents the cost that a coalition can guarantee itself, even under the pessimistic expectation that the agents outside the coalition have unpredictable or even malicious objectives.
+More importantly, this way of modeling gives an {\em a priori} insight into any agreement proposed by a mediator.
+Clearly, no agreement can be reached between all agents if a subset of agents can guarantee itself a better outcome at its worst-case scenario.